nicfel/Reassortment-Tutorial/README.md

 </figure>

 The 95 $\%$ highest posterior density intervals for node heights can be plotted by going to `Style > Node height error bars`.
-The posterior support for each node can be shown by going to `Style > Internal noe text`.
+The posterior support for each node can be shown by going to `Style > Internal node text`.